pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "It is amazing what you can accomplish if you do not care who gets the credit."
 --Harry S. Truman

+"So baby, rephrase it
+Nothing's wasted"
+--Sofi Tukker, *Spiral*

 "College is a place where a professor's lecture notes go straight to the students' lecture notes without passing through the brains of either."
 --Mark Twain